 - Concerts & theaters usually have low light conditions, and often no-flash allow.

 - Sports where subjects move fast.

-- Museums & landmarks sometimes doesn’t let to use flash.
+- Museums & landmarks sometimes don’t let the use of flash.

 - Private Parties like birthdays have poor light conditions.
-The use of flash could ruin the mood of the candles as an example.
+The use of flash could ruin the mood of the candles for example.

 Controlling the ISO is an important parameter of digital photography to control the definition of your photographs.
-Learn how to use this setting with the aperture and shutter speed (EV) is the key to control the basic photo technique.
+Learning how to use this setting with the aperture and shutter speed (EV) is the key to controlling the basic photo technique.